ritterim/interview/PortfolioSiteExample/DockerComposeApp.md

 2. `GetAnswers()` calls `GetAnswer()` for each question.
 3. If the records have not yet been inserted into the database:
    1. Load the records into memory and serialize the JSON into C# objects.
-      - Note: The JSON was converted from to C# using https://json2csharp.com.
+      - Note: The JSON was converted to C# using https://json2csharp.com.
    2. Persist the records to the database.
 4. `GetAnswer()` uses LINQ to find the answer to each question.
 5. If the answers have not yet been inserted into the database, add them to the table.